-A projector will work without a screen, just projected onto a wall.
+A projector will work without a screen—you just let it project onto a wall.
 You might not get the best out of it, but it's not mandatory to have a screen.
-The downside with projecting onto a wall is that unless the wall is perfectly flat and blemish free, then any marks, holes, wallpaper bubbles or paint drips will be highlighted.
+The downside with projecting onto a wall is that, unless the wall is perfectly flat and blemish free, then any marks, holes, wallpaper bubbles or paint drips will be highlighted.

 If you have a room that is not fully light controlled, then you can suffer with poor blacks and contrast from your projector.
-There are two ways round this, one is to black the room out completely, which is a great thing to do if you really want the full cinema experience, but not always practical.
+There are two ways round this.
+One is to black the room out completely, which is a great thing to do if you really want the full cinema experience, but not always practical.
 The other is to get yourself a grey projector screen.
 The grey will make the blacks look blacker.
-The reason this happens is because projectors cannot project black, the way they show black is just to not project any light at that particular part of the screen.
-If you are in a room that is very light, projecting onto a white wall, then that is obviously going to mean that what is supposed to be black, comes out greyish.
-A grey screen, makes the blacks much blacker.
+The reason this happens is because projectors cannot project black—the way they show black is just to not project any light at that particular part of the screen.
+If you are in a room that is very light and are projecting onto a white wall, then what is supposed to be black will come out greyish.
+A grey screen makes the blacks much blacker.

-If you have perfect conditions, ie a room that has been completely blacked out with fabric on the walls, a dark ceiling and floor and black out blinds, then a white screen will give you a better picture than a grey screen.
+If you have perfect conditions, (e.g.,a room that has been completely blacked out with fabric on the walls or a dark ceiling and floor with blackout blinds), then a white screen will give you a better picture than a grey screen.
 My room is blacked out as I am a big home cinema geek and I run with a white screen for this reason.
 A grey screen is better if you can't get your room like this though.